baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

   - AKS
   - Private
   - Pulumi
-description: "In this article, We'll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi."
+description: "In this article, We'll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi.
+We will demonstrate how to seamlessly integrate a VNet with an Azure Firewall, along with configuring outbound public IP addresses."
 ---

 ## Introduction

-In this tutorial, we'll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi.
+In this tutorial, we will guide you through the development of the initial Hub VNet for a private AKS environment using Pulumi.

-This guide is designed to be accessible even if you're new to Azure or Pulumi, so we'll explain each step in detail.
+We will demonstrate how to seamlessly integrate a VNet with an Azure Firewall, along with configuring outbound public IP addresses.

-Security is our top priority.
-We'll focus on optimizing security to set up network policies, firewalls, and encryption to protect our environment while still keeping Azure costs reasonable.
+Security is paramount.
+Our focus will be on enhancing security by implementing network policies, firewalls, and encryption to safeguard our environment, all while maintaining cost-effectiveness on Azure.

 ---